Client Matters

 We accept cases that provide our students with a wealth of experience in strategic legal thinking and nuanced arguments, as well as practical skills necessary to good lawyering.
 Student attorneys conduct fact investigation and legal research, write legal pleadings, and argue cases in court, under close supervision of Clinic faculty.
 Students also participate in client counseling, and draft advocacy letters and policy papers in support of our clients’ goals.

-Our diverse docket seeks to protect public discourse, combat censorship and support a free press.
+Our diverse docket seeks to protect public discourse and combat censorship.

 Protecting the “Public Square” for Dissent and Debate